josh-flatt/cs350/Documents/Milestone7/Requirements/Product-Upgrade.md

 - Enhance user engagement and collaboration
 - Provide a more comprehensive communication platform

+#### Feasibility and Impact

+- **Feasibility:** Feasible with real-time messaging libraries like Socket.IO or Pusher.
+- **Impact:** Medium to High.
+Significantly improves user communication and engagement.

 ### 3. New Feature: Implement groups

 #### Description